phlppnhllngr/phlppnhllngr.github.io/content/java/JVM.md

 - -XX = non-standard
 - -XX:+Foo / -XX:-Foo für Boolean-Flags, -XX:Foo=Bar für Werte
 <br/><br/>
-- **ArchiveClassesAtExit**
-  - *Triggers creation of a AppCDS archive at the given location upon application shutdown*
-  - *Only loaded classes will be added to the archive.
-As classloading on the JVM happens lazily, you must invoke some functionality in your application in order to cause all the relevant classes to be loaded.*
-  - `ArchiveClassesAtExit=/path/to/app-cds.jsa`
 - **ActiveProcessorCount**
   - `-XX:ActiveProcessorCount=<number>`
   - wirkt sich aus auf `Runtime.getRuntime().availableProcessors()` und damit ggf. auf Größen von best.
 Threadpools
-- **AutoCreateSharedArchive**
-  - JDK 19+
-  - *Create shared archive at exit if cds mapping failed*
 - **+/-DebugNonSafepoints**
-- **DumpLoadedClassList**
-  - `-XX:DumpLoadedClassList=/path/to/classes.lst`
-  - *It produces an output file that lists the classes that were loaded during the execution of an application.
-Note that this option must be used together with -Xshare:off*
-  - *The output class list can then be passed to -XX:SharedClassListFile to generate a shared class data archive for the application’s classes, which can substantially improve subsequent startup times of the application*
 - **+/-ExitOnOutOfMemoryError**
   - *When you enable this option, the JVM exits on the first occurrence of an out-of-memory error.
 It can be used if you prefer restarting an instance of the JVM rather than handling out of memory errors.*
 - **GCTimeRatio**